You are here

 We are identifying and understanding key inefficiencies at the individual farm-level and across supply chains, considering the variety of businesses that operate across ruminant sectors in Scotland.
 Significant investment in recent years has resulted in the development and commercialisation of numerous technologies and data-driven solutions that farmers can engage with.
 However, previous research has demonstrated that current uptake is poor, particularly across beef and sheep sectors.
 Using participatory research techniques, we are working with key stakeholders to understand the main inefficiencies and barriers to the adoption of digital solutions and how we can best overcome them.

-Enhanced Efficiency savings for farms
+Enhanced efficiency savings for farms

 Many digital innovations currently exist to monitor health, welfare, fertility, intake, and growth in ruminant systems.
 Limited information exists on the carbon and financial savings that can be achieved through the adoption of these.
 We are improving our understanding of the expected benefits of currently available and near-to-market technologies on carbon savings and finances after the introduction of technologies on-farm across all ruminant production systems.